hashicorp/packer/website/source/docs/builders/vmware-iso.html.md

     format of the exported virtual machine.
 This defaults to "ovf".
     Before using this option, you need to install `ovftool`.

+### VNC port discovery

+Packer needs to decide on a port to use for VNC when building remotely.
+To find an open port, we try to connect to ports in the range of `vnc_port_min` to `vnc_port_max`.
+If we notice something is listening on a port in the range, we try to connect to the next one, and so on until we find a port that has nothing listening on it.
+If you have many clients building on the ESXi host, there might be competition for the VNC ports.
+You can adjust how long packer waits for a connection timeout by setting `PACKER_ESXI_VNC_PROBE_TIMEOUT`.
+This defaults to 15 seconds.
+Set this shorter if vnc connections are refused, and set it longer if Packer can't find an open port.
+This is intended as an advanced configuration option.
+Please make sure your firewall settings are correct before adjusting.

 ### Using a Floppy for Linux kickstart file or preseed

 Depending on your network configuration, it may be difficult to use packer's